 You Aren’t All That Bad

-People claim they have OCD, PTSD or some other mental illness that they read about on legitimize psychological websites such as Buzzfeed and Vice.
+People claim they have OCD, PTSD, or some other mental illness that they read about on legitimate psychological websites such as Buzzfeed and Vice.
 They get mad at you because you scared them and say, “Don’t do that!
 I have PTSD!”
-Or after you putting your cup on the counter next to the sink instead of the sink they exclaim, “No!
+Or after you put your cup on the counter next to the sink instead of the sink, they exclaim, “No!
 I have OCD!”

 You don’t need a title to be who you are.
-The difference between someone who is faking it and someone who is really struggling with something is the person faking it is doing nothing for themselves to make it better.
-If you say you have PTSD and aren’t in therapy, then you are cheating yourself a happier life or a terrible person for lying.
+The difference between someone faking it and someone struggling with something is that the person faking it is doing nothing for themselves to make it better.
+If you say you have PTSD and aren’t in therapy, then you are cheating yourself out of a happier life, or you are a terrible person for lying.

-Just be honest and say life scared you or you are a really anal control freak, but don’t just hand it to a undiagnosed mental illness.
-You are a child refusing to grow up, but you’d rather be mentally challenged than to admit you are a terrible adult.
+Just be honest and say life scared you or you really are an anal control freak, but don’t just hand it to a undiagnosed mental illness.
+You are a child refusing to grow up, but you’d rather be mentally challenged than admit you are a terrible adult.

-Remember how funny Howlin’ Mad Murdock was on action TV show the A-Team?
+Remember how funny Howlin’ Mad Murdock was on the action TV show, The A-Team?
 Well, it sucked to be him.

 Prayer